cures-hub/cures-condec-jira/doc/features/quality-checking.md

 if all the decision problems that are documented in a certain link distance from the changed code in the knowledge graph are solved.

 ## Quality Check View
-The status of the quality check can be viewed continuously in the **Quality Check** view.
+The status of the quality check can be viewed continuously in the **quality check view**.
-Developers can access the Quality Check view from the Jira issue view as well as from the rationale backlog and rationale overview.
+Developers can access the quality check view from the Jira issue view as well as from the rationale backlog and rationale overview.

 The [color of the menu item](nudging.md) to access the quality check view is:
 - green if all criteria of the DoD are fulfilled
 - yellow if one or two criteria of the DoD are violated
 - red if more than two criteria of the DoD are violated

+The following screenshots show the quality check view for different selected knowledge elements.

 ![Rationale backlog showing the quality check results for the selected issue](../screenshots/rationale_backlog_quality_check_issue.png)

-*Rationale backlog showing the quality check results for the selected issue*
+*Rationale backlog showing the quality check results for the selected issue (=decision problem).
+The issue violates the DoD criterion that at least one alternative need to be documented (this is a configurable criterion, see below).*

 ![Rationale backlog showing the quality check results for the selected issue](../screenshots/rationale_backlog_quality_check_issue_linked_knowledge_fails.png)